-As well as the giant breweries like Pilsner Urquell, Budvar and Staropramen there are quite a few microbreweries producing excellent larger and dark beer too.
+As well as the giant breweries like Pilsner Urquell, Budvar, and Staropramen, quite a few microbreweries produce excellent larger and dark beer.
 Beer made in these breweries usually has a distinctive taste where freshness is guaranteed.
 Probably the most popular microbrewery and restaurant in Prague is U Fleku.
 The menu U Fleku is typically Czech: pork, beef, goulash, sausages, duck and chicken.
-Beer brewed in the site’s brewery is excellent and a brewery tour can be organized too (advance reservations are essential).
+Beer brewed in the site’s brewery is excellent, and a brewery tour can be organized too (reservations are essential).

 U Fleku Brewery Museum

 Here you can see very old brewing machines, instruments and drinking vessels.

 Admission: 50 CZK

 U Medvidku is a great example of a traditional Czech pub, which is busy every night of the week.
 Hotel, restaurant and brewery on sight, plus Budvar and Staropramen on tap.

 Location: Na Perstyne 7, Prague 1, webiste